magento/magento2-page-builder/docs/how-to/how-to-use-image-uploader.md

-# How to add an Image Uploader <!-- omit in toc -->
+# How to use the Image Uploader <!-- omit in toc -->

 <!-- {% raw %} -->